yamautomate/ShellGPT/README.md

 The [`ShellGPT`](https://www.powershellgallery.com/packages/CompletionAPI/1.0) PowerShell Module is a command-line tool that provides an easy-to-use interface for accessing OpenAI's GPT API Endpoints using PowerShell.
 With this wrapper, you can generate natural language text, translate text, summarize articles, create images, create fine-tuned models, feed text-files, PDFs and .JSONs from your local device and more.

-The wrapper provides a simple syntax for calling the API and handling the response, making it easy to integrate GPT into your PowerShell scripts or applications.
+The wrapper provides a simple syntax for calling the API and handling the response, making it easy to integrate GPT into your PowerShell scripts.
-ShellGPT makes it easy to access the full potential of GPT from the comfort of your command line.

-This module is made by the community and not OpenAI.
+This module is made by an individual and not OpenAI.

 ## Endpoint and Model Compatibility
-This module supports almost every endpoints from OpenAI as seen in the table below.
+This module supports the following endpoints from OpenAI as seen in the table below.

 | Endpoint      | Model | cmdlets |
 | ------------- | ------------- |------------- |